Skip to main content

-Traditional blockchain architecture assumes you're dealing with a single network.
-But in the Agglayer ecosystem, you're dealing with multiple sovereign chains that each have their own rhythm, their own pace, their own way of doing things – yet they all need to work together seamlessly.
+Traditional blockchain architecture assumes you’re dealing with a single network.
+In the Agglayer ecosystem, you’re dealing with multiple sovereign chains that each have their own block times, execution environments, and state management.
+AggKit provides the synchronization layer that keeps all of them coordinated.

-Let's break down AggKit's architecture into three distinct tiers, each with its own purpose and personality:
+AggKit’s architecture has three distinct tiers, each with a specific purpose:

 Tier 1: Your Chain’s Domain